wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 back away from me.
 Snub the chain and return to the tiller.
 Repeat until the anchor is up.

-This isn't something I've practiced much nor ever done in fifteen knots of wind.
 I'm tired.
 Your IQ when you are tired drops radically.
 It's pretty much equivalent to being drunk.
 I over compensate.
 I put the chain under the boat.
 It catches somehow underneath.
 I have to motor a circle to release it.
 Released, I'm halfway down the anchorage and bearing down on another boat.